 Dear Moms, We feel for you, we really do.
 Since your eldest child entered kindergarten, you have probably heard that nothing in parenting compares to the stress of college admissions.
 Few of us arrive at this stage without feeling anxiety, and, if it is now your teen’s turn to begin the college hunt, read on.

 Lisa and I are two moms with five kids between our families and we have seen each one through the college process.
 As kids reach these last few years in high school, they have the end in sight.
 “The end” is not only college application season, but also their high school years and childhood in general.
 Letting them go is part of the college process and one reason why it feels so painful.
-We could sit right down and weep between now and graduation but, instead, we want to throw an arm around your shoulder, knowing that it is you who needs support right now.
-So we offer these 16 tips, and a digital hug, from two moms to you:
+If you have a high school child, we want to throw an arm around your shoulder, knowing that it is you who needs support right now.
+So we offer these 16 tips, and a digital hug, to you:

 1. Looking for colleges is a family matter.